farrell0/MongoDB-Developers-Notebook/README.md

 >
 >This became part-two of a two part document.
 Part-one appears under December/2016.

->If you are attending a Meetup group workshop on mongoDB Single View-
+If you are attending a Meetup group workshop on mongoDB Single View - -
->

 >We are distributing a virtual machine.
 On Windows you will need the free VMWare Player,
 >available [Download here](http://www.vmware.com/products/player/playerpro-evaluation.html)
 >The VMWare Player is not time-bombed, runs forever, yadda.
 There is no free VMWare Player